1961 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 1961 CAM Quarter Value

-The 1961 CAM (Cameo) Quarter represents a premium proof variety distinguished by its striking visual contrast between frosted devices and mirror-like fields.
-These coins were produced when the U.S. Mint’s proof dies were in their freshest state, creating the sharp cameo effect that collectors prize.
+The 1961 CAM (Cameo) Quarter is a premium proof variety distinguished by striking visual contrast between frosted (matte-textured) design elements and brilliant mirror-like fields.
+This effect was produced when proof dies were in their freshest state, before repeated striking wore down the frosting.
+CAM is short for “Cameo,” referring to how the frosted portrait and eagle appear to float above the glassy background — similar to a carved cameo brooch.

 1961 CAM Quarter Price/Grade Chart